-Because of the large number of drill bits provided and their versatility, this is considered one of the best.
+Because of the many drill bits provided and their versatility, this is considered one of the best.
 The kit includes 29 drill bits made of cobalt steel and heavy-duty web construction.
 It has a lengthy life expectancy as well.
 As a result, it’s simple to use for both beginners and experts.

-The tap and drill selection chart are particularly beneficial for those new to power drills and bits, and the strong case keeps the huge variety of bits from falling out or twisting around inside the kit while in transit.
+The tap and drill selection chart is particularly beneficial for those new to power drills and bits, and the strong case keeps the wide variety of bits from falling out or twisting around inside the kit while in transit.